 Your business is only as great as the people you choose to represent it; that’s why this P is vital at every level of your business.
 Everyone from your CEO and sales representatives to your store clerks, warehouse packers, and delivery drivers are a representation of your brand as a whole.

 Upholding company values such as being committed to customers, conducting roles within healthy & safe guidelines, and working as a team is key from the employee’s side.
-However, your employees can only do this with adequate training, leadership, and support from your side.
+However, your employees can only do this with adequate training, leadership, recognition, and support from your side.

 Take care of your employees, and they will become promoters of your company.
-Modern consumers are more conscious and ethically focused; they harbor concerns about workers’ rights, a fair living wage, and want companies to provide a safe working environment for their employees.
+Modern consumers are more conscious and ethically focused; they have concerns about workers’ rights, a fair living wage, and want companies to provide a safe working environment for their employees.

 What steps are required to deliver your product or service to your customers?
 Here, you must consider which activities, functions, and tasks must be completed, in what order, and what is required logistically to ensure that employees can complete these processes to a high standard.
 This may require investment in technologies such as CRM, logistics software, payment systems, etc.